 Using the same commercial lighting setup, begin to incorporate different props to change the mood and posture of your male subject.
 Iterate through a series of captures changing your camera’s position to achieve different perspectives.

 With a foundation for lighting men, transition to structuring intentional posing for your subjects.
 Focus on the nuances of posing to create cool, comfortable, and confident male portraiture.
 Start this exercise in posing with a simple one light softbox setup.
 Learn to control shadows and highlights with intention using spatial relationships of camera, subject, background, and the key light.
 Create structure and learn the importance of seeing the inverted triangle within a man’s posing.

 In this second part of the posing focus, transition from a commercial portrait style into a corporate headshot aesthetic, evaluating posing techniques for professional male subjects.
 Continue to build on creating structure, negative spaces and accentuating the inverted triangle to create strong, confident male portraiture.
 Build on the usage of props to create interest while giving your subjects active participation in the image.
 Create confident, authentic male portraits for corporate context.

 Posing-The Essentials Part III (8:07)

-For this segment, transition to a different male subject for a variant of the corporate portrait aesthetic.
+For this tutorial segment, transition to a different male subject for a variant of the corporate portrait aesthetic.
 In this setting, leverage the usage of your backdrop and props to create effective poses for standing vs. sitting.
-Learn to create posing the evokes both comfort and confidence, with subjects that present control over their space.
+Learn to pose men to evoke both comfort and confidence, with subjects that present control over their space.
 Focus on subtle styling details within the wardrobe to capture the perfect, confident image.